333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Voles

-Voles are a recurring concern across the Denver metro, and Highlands Ranch is no exception.
+Voles are a recurring concern across the Denver Metro Area, and Highlands Ranch is no exception.
 Highlands Ranch is built around Highlands Ranch Backcountry Wilderness Area and a network of HOA open-space corridors.
 Wildlife pressure is significant due to the surrounding open-space ring.
 Heavy landscaping with HOA-mandated decorative mulch is universal across the community.
 Voles love thick mulch beds, tall grass edges, brush piles, ground-cover plants, and bird-feeder spillage.
 They thrive in landscaped yards with continuous vegetation and snow cover.

 Colorado's deep winter snow gives voles months of protected feeding under cover.
 Many Front Range lawns develop heavy damage during heavy-snow winters, then crash in dry years.
 In Highlands Ranch specifically, open-space ring drives heavy vole, rodent, and wildlife pressure especially on the perimeter. hoa-mandated mulch landscaping creates ideal habitat for ants, earwigs, and overwintering pests. newer construction means brown marmorated stink bugs, box elder bugs, and fall invaders are the dominant chronic pest pressures. compounds the picture — meaning Highlands Ranch homes face voles pressure that's distinct from the metro average.